klebgenomics/Kaptive/README.md

 ## Installation

-Kaptive should work on both Python 2 and 3, but I run/test it on Python 3 and recommend you do the same.
+Kaptive should work on both Python 2 and 3, but we run/test it on Python 3 and recommend you do the same.

 #### Clone and run